Vladislav1977/CycleGAN_project/README.md

 </p>

-The model was trained for 120 epoches (72 epoches lr 0.0002, 5o epoches lr 0.0001) without without `gradient penalty` and `identity mapping loss`.
+The model was trained for 120 epoches (72 epoches lr 0.0002, 5o epoches lr 0.0001) without `gradient penalty` and `identity mapping loss`.
 One of the best results are below:

 <p align="center">